Langrzyk/STOSPA/README.md

 # STOSPA
 Project based on a microcontroller.

-STOSPA is a project carried out during studies at the Silesian University of Technology in the field of Microprocessor Systems.
+STOSPA is a project carried out during studies at the **Silesian University of Technology** in the field of **Microprocessor Systems**.
 The project has developed a device.
 That will function as a foot spa.

 ## What'a a STOSPA?